Vereinigung für Stadt-, Regional- und Landesplanung (SRL)

 • dbz – Deutsche Bauzeitschrift

-The main documentation about planning and territorial decisions lies in two fundamental documents:
+The main documentation about planning and territorial decisions lies in three levels:

 • Federal level: Raumordnungspolitischer Orientierungs- und Handlungsrahmen